Rooster eyes success in year of the snake

 flyweight champion Viloria.

-Shiming is known to be Harry Tanamor’s conqueror in the World Amateur Championships, twice, where he denied the Filipino of the gold in the semifinals of the 2003 edition in Bangkok, Thailand and in the 2007 finals in Chicago.
+Shiming is known to have defeated Harry Tanamor twice in the World Amateur Championships, denying the Filipino the gold in the semifinals of the 2003 edition in Bangkok, Thailand, and in the 2007 finals in Chicago.

-Arum is hoping to use Shiming’s enormous popularity in mainland China to tap into the emerging sports market of the world’s most populous nation.
-Shiming gained fame after winning the Olympic gold medals in 2008 and 2012 in Beijing and in London, respectively.
+Arum hopes to leverage Shiming’s enormous popularity in mainland China to tap into the emerging sports market in the world’s most populous nation.
+Shiming gained fame after winning Olympic gold in 2008 and 2012 in Beijing and London, respectively.

 Shiming previously won bronze in the 2004 Athens Games and was a three-time world amateur light flyweight champion in 2005, 2007 and 2011.